 The Taj Mahal image at sunset.
 Source

-Another Taj Mahal True Story is that Shah Jahan had planned to build a second monument across the river from the Taj Mahal as his own resting place, and also have a bridge connect them both.
+Another Taj Mahal story is that Shah Jahan had planned to build a second monument across the river from the Taj Mahal as his own resting place, and also have a bridge connect them both.
 This was sadly not possible once he was imprisoned by his son.